17keerti/e-commerce-back-end/README.md

 ## Usage

+Open up MySQL shell and input

+>source db/schema.sql<br>
+>use ecommerce_db<br>

-Run the following command at the root of your peoject in the terminal and answer the prompts.</br>
+Run the following command at the root of your project in the terminal. </br>
 >npm run seeds<br>
 >node server.js <br>

+Open up Insomnia core to GET, POST, PUT and DELETE from different routes.

 ## Contact Info